NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 The supplied word is written to the appropriate channel as a sequence of two bytes.
 If the word value supplied is bigger than 65,535 then only the lower 16 bits of the value will be used.
-Negative values will be returned by `GET\_WORD <KeywordsG.clean.html#get-word>`__ as positive.
+Negative values will be returned by :ref:`get-word` as positive.

 **EXAMPLE**